 Some areas may also communicate this information via email if you have selected that as your preferred method of communication and have consented to receive communications containing personal information via email.

-When you are offered housing, you can refuse two offers without losing your spot on the waiting list.
-However, if you turn down a third offer, you will no longer be eligible for subsidized housing and you will be removed from the waiting list.
+When you are offered housing, you will receive a single offer.
+If you turn down this offer, you will no longer be eligible for subsidized housing and you will be removed from the waiting list.